 If you didn’t already know Switzerland is famous for its cheese – now you know!
 One of the most fun things to do on any trip to Switzerland is to see how many different types of delicious Swiss cheese you can eat.
 Be it for breakfast, lunch or dinner, while sitting in a fancy Fondue Restaurant, or at a picnic in the park you’ve put together for your self, nothing beats a meal of cheese.
 We ate at the oldest restaurant in Lausanne and I can happily say I’ve never eaten that much cheese in one sitting in my life – it was heavenly!
 It should be noted that in Switzerland they don’t really call it “Swiss cheese” as they simply have a huge variety of delicious Alpine cheeses, made from cows milk that comes from the happiest cows in the world.

-Whether you are on a shoestring budget or not, staying in hostels in Switzerland should actually be a bucket list item.
+Whether you are on a shoestring budget or not, staying in hostels is weirdly one of the top things to do in Switzerland.
 They are unlike any other backpackers hostels I’ve encountered around the world – and many are even prettier and better-located than their neighbouring hotels.
 In Interlaken we stayed at the very famous Balmers Hostel, which is the oldest private hostel in Switzerland and has more extra facilities than you can shake a stick (of chocolate) at.
 There’s a restaurant, a night club, a massive terrace and garden, a room full of hammocks and a play area with foosball and pool tables.
 We stayed in a private room that was more spacious than some of the hotels we’ve stayed at and the decor was certainly unique!
 While we didn’t stay in Lauterbrunnen the hostel we saw there was also one of the prettiest hostels in the world and might be worth checking out for a night or two if you plan to do some hiking.

 5. Go wine tasting in Lugano